Anon11110/Mobile-3D-Gaussian-Splatting/rhi/docs/RHI_HANDLE_ARCHITECTURE.md

     // debugVertices RefCntPtr goes out of scope here, but resource stays alive
     // Internal reference in TrackedCommandBuffer keeps it from destruction
-    // When runGarbageCollection() retires this command buffer after GPU completion,
+    // When RetireCompletedFrame() retires this command buffer after GPU completion,
     // referencedResources.clear() releases the last reference and resource is destroyed }
 ```